EvanSkiStudios/Raccoon-Mischief/README.md

 Place RaccoonMischief.jar into your plugin folder of your Paper-mc server.

 # Changelog
-See [Features](https://github.com/EvanSkiStudios/Raccoon-Mischief/blob/master/Features.md) for full list of features
+See [Latest Features](https://github.com/EvanSkiStudios/Raccoon-Mischief/blob/master/Features/Features_Latest_.md) for full list of features

 ## Version 2.0
 * Moved Datapack Functionality to Plugin